jacoborus/boxes/README.md

 <a name="box-undo-redo-api"></a>
 ## box.undo() and box.redo()

-Undo and redo changes in box
+Undo and redo changes in scope

 ```js
 let scope = {a: 1}